 - Why do I have to have such a complicated password – I can’t possibly remember it and have to keep resetting it?

 - I’ve tried requesting a password reset, but always get an error when I click the link in the reset email I receive

 - I’ve reset my password, but I’m still getting an error every time I try to use my new password

 - I can’t figure out how to set my subscriptions to receive email notifications

-- I always used to receive email notifications from the old forum, but don’t seem to have had any from the new forum
+- I don’t receive email notifications from the forum

 - Sometimes when I click on links in notifications I can go directly to the forum to see the full trail of posts, but other times I just get an error

 - I find that sometimes I get email notifications for replies to posts, without ever having seen the original post